promised-ai/lace/README.md

 $ braid oracle myfile.braid
 ```

+## NOTEs
+- Runtime comparisons w/ DL and RF aren't fair because RF and DL can only
+  answer one question.
+Braid can answer tons of questions.
+One would have to
+  multiply the RF/DL runtime by the number of questions to answer.
+Also, the
+  more we run RF/DL, the more likely we are to be doing something we shouldn't,
+  e.g. overfitting; trend fishing.

 ## Questions we'd like to answer
 - [X] Which regions on the genome affect traits?
 (QTL)
     - Solved using `mi` or `depprob`